Douglas Dynamics (NYSE:PLOW) Announces Earnings Results

-Douglas Dynamics (NYSE:PLOW) posted its quarterly earnings data on Sunday.
+Douglas Dynamics (NYSE:PLOW) posted its quarterly earnings results on Sunday.
 The auto parts company reported $0.29 EPS for the quarter, missing analysts’ consensus estimates of $0.38 by ($0.09), MarketWatch Earnings reports.
-The business had revenue of $127.64 million during the quarter, compared to analyst estimates of $136.35 million.
+The company had revenue of $127.64 million during the quarter, compared to analyst estimates of $136.35 million.
 Douglas Dynamics had a return on equity of 23.02% and a net margin of 7.64%.
-Douglas Dynamics’s revenue for the quarter was down 4.6% compared to the same quarter last year.
-During the same period in the prior year, the firm posted $0.41 EPS.
+The company’s revenue for the quarter was down 4.6% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $0.41 earnings per share.

-The company also recently declared a quarterly dividend, which was paid on Thursday, September 30th.
-Stockholders of record on Saturday, September 18th were paid a dividend of $0.285 per share.
-This represents a $1.14 annualized dividend and a dividend yield of 2.78%.
-The ex-dividend date was Thursday, September 16th.
-Douglas Dynamics’s dividend payout ratio (DPR) is presently 104.59%.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, September 30th.
+Stockholders of record on Saturday, September 18th were issued a dividend of $0.285 per share.
+This represents a $1.14 dividend on an annualized basis and a dividend yield of 2.79%.
+The ex-dividend date of this dividend was Thursday, September 16th.
+Douglas Dynamics’s dividend payout ratio is currently 104.59%.

-Separately, DA Davidson began coverage on Douglas Dynamics in a research note on Thursday, October 14th.
-They issued a “buy” rating and a $48.00 price objective on the stock.
-Two equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
-Based on data from MarketBeat, the company currently has an average rating of “Buy” and a consensus target price of $48.33.
+An institutional investor recently raised its position in Douglas Dynamics stock.
+Morgan Stanley grew its holdings in shares of Douglas Dynamics, Inc. (NYSE:PLOW) by 209.0% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 129,334 shares of the auto parts company’s stock after buying an additional 87,473 shares during the quarter.
+Morgan Stanley owned 0.56% of Douglas Dynamics worth $5,261,000 at the end of the most recent reporting period.
+Institutional investors and hedge funds own 91.35% of the company’s stock.

 About Douglas Dynamics